Spikes-2212-Programming-Guild/SpikesLib2/docs/README.md

 <h2 style="color: #0015AB;" >2020 Season</h2>

 For this season, SpikesLib has been moved to this repository due to the extensive changes in WPILib. <br>
-The old version is still available at the [old repository](https://github.com/Spikes-2212-Programming-Guild/SpikesLib).
+The old version is still available at the <a href="https://github.com/Spikes-2212-Programming-Guild/SpikesLib" target="_blank" rel="noopener noreferrer">old repository</a>.

 <h2 style="color: #0015AB;">Development</h2>
 SpikesLib is developed in a feature branches workflow. <br>